Lloyd Merritt

-Lloyd Wesley Merritt (born April 8, 1933) is a former professional baseball player.
+Lloyd Wesley Merritt (born April 8, 1933) is an American former professional baseball player.
 He was a right-handed pitcher for one season (1957) with the St. Louis Cardinals.
 For his career, he compiled a 1–2 record, with a 3.31 earned run average, and 35 strikeouts in 65⅓ innings pitched.

-An alumnus of Washington University in St. Louis, he was born in St. Louis, Missouri.
+An alumnus of Washington University in St. Louis, he was born in St. Louis, Missouri and played baseball for the Washington University Bears.